Songbird Protection Coalition

 The Michigan Department of Natural Resources "anticipates significant social concern with establishment of sandhill cranes as a game species."
 The Michigan United Conservation Club's Wildlife Committee, in discussing their agenda to open season on cranes, has also acknowledged that this may require "a unit" plan (similarly "a unit" plan attempted with mourning doves; i.e. initially six southern counties before statewide expansion), to help manipulate "social acceptance from birding groups and hunters alike."

 Hunting cranes is easier than shooting skeet...shooters simply set out taxidermy decoys, hide in a blind together in a row, call the birds in, then jump out all at once to blast family groups out of the sky with lead shot that spreads as they fly in to land among decoys.
 That's it.
-Shooters refer to this style as "crane wrecking" and "a blast."
+Shooters refer to this style as "crane wrecking," "a blast," and indiscriminately wiping outwhole flocks" (which is a problem for the genetic diversity of Michigan's fragile Greater Sandhill cranes).

 There are no accurate estimates for the sandhill crane population in Michigan - they simply do not exist.
 It is believed there is an "estimated" population of 30,000 in the Eastern Population (which include Minnesota, Wisconsin, Michigan, and Ontario).

 While the presence of sandhill cranes in various crop fields does not necessarily indicate conflict, crop depredation conflict complaints are sometimes used as justification for opening a sport hunting season on sandhill cranes.
 However, it is widely understood by wildlife biologists and state and federal agencies that an annual fall hunting season would not provide direct assistance to farms impacted by spring crop damage.

 For corn farms afflicted with losses, farmers have access to a kill permit; but even the necessity for depredation permits can be effectively avoided with Anthroqionone treated seed, an affordable and effective non-lethal bird-repellent seed coating, making the seed unpalatable to sandhill cranes.